Four founder-led companies worth watching

 Notable characteristics of founder-led companies include:

-With this understanding, we discuss four ASX founder-led companies within our index worth keeping a close watch on:
+With this understanding, we detail four ASX founder-led companies within our index that have achieved remarkable success worth keeping a close watch on:

 1. Premier Investments Limited (ASX: PMV)